ZWMiller/machine_learning_from_scratch/README.md

 This is a suite of statistics calculation functions for regressions.
 Examples: mean_squared_error, r2, adjusted r2, etc.

-#### decision_tree_scratch.ipynb
+#### decision_tree_classifier.ipynb

 This module uses information gain to build decisions trees for classification.
-It also has the capability of act as Random Forest Classifier as well as a bagging classifier if the user sets the appropriate flags.
+It will be the basis for our bagging classifier and random forest classifier.
+It has a few setting like max-depth to control how our trees are built.